NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 features, then performed transformations on images present in the dataset to generate new features.
-With these variables, they were able to measure the performance of their feature extractor and how well it was able to identify invarient features.
+With these variables, they were able to measure the performance of their feature extractor and how well it was able to identify invariant features.
 With respect to their testing on object recognition and image retrieval, they utilized K Nearest Neighbor (KNN) algorithms to accomplish this.